Eghamarian/sociotherapy/_short/13_gender.md

 - They are extremely environmentally conscious, and I really want to fit in.<br>
 - Who are these celebrities?<br>
 - I can't tell you; you can't keep a secret.<br>
-- They are celebrities; you are probably all over their instagrams as we speak.<br>
+- They are celebrities; you are probably all over the internet as we speak.<br>
 - That's different.<br>
 - You are not making sense at all.<br>
 - Please????<br>